November 14, 2023

 This article provides an in-depth analysis of the statistics related to these two forms of impaired driving, including their prevalence, associated risks, and consequences for road users.

-By comparing these two types of impaired driving, you will better understand the distinct challenges and dangers that each poses.
+By learning what is the difference between drunk and high driving, you will better understand the distinct challenges and dangers that each poses.

 Understanding Impairment: Alcohol vs. Drugs